SeeYangZhi/Mem0_MemoryClient_REST_API_Server/README.md

-# Mem0 MemoryClient REST API Server
+# Mem0 MemoryClient REST API Server (Archived)

+- Refer to https://docs.mem0.ai/api-reference/memory/ and use curl to https://api.mem0.ai/v1/ or https://api.mem0.ai/v2

 A REST API server (written using FastAPI) for Mem0 MemoryClient.
 Users can perform all operations through REST endpoints.
 The API also includes OpenAPI documentation, accessible at `/docs` when the server is running.